 This is because there is little funding.
 With their scant federal dollars, these centers try to focus resources on new research projects instead of assistance.
 One research project is antibiotic-resistant infections among swine veterinarians.
 When the Minnesota Star Tribune inquired why centers are researching instead of teaching safety as they were created to do the director of the Iowa safety center, Fred Gerr, said: “In general, farmers died knowing quite well they are doing something that is potentially dangerous.”

 Blaming the Hard-working Farmer

 But, do they?
-If no one takes the time to inform farmers that many machines are manufactured with defects or are generally unsafe, how can anyone assume these farmers knew all along?
+If no one takes the time to inform farmers that manufacturers make many with defects or are generally unsafe, how can anyone assume these farmers knew all along?
 Funding agricultural safety works.

 Wisconsin has a $75,000 budget just for agricultural safety.
 Deaths in the state dropped 16% in the last decade.
 Farmers, there have the same agricultural hazards are other big farming states.
-One of their safety implementations is children under 16 must complete a safety course before legal operation of a tractor of other farm machines on a public road.
+One of their safety implementations is children under 16 must complete a safety course before legal operation of a tractor or other farm machines on a public road.
 Every year, 300 kids take the class.
-That is 300 kids who were potentially not injured.
+That is 300 kids without an injury.

-If safety programs continue to be defunded, what will happen to the dedicated backbone of our country?
+If the government continues to defund safety programs, what will happen to the dedicated backbone of our country?
 Without farmers, the United States would not be the great country that it is.
 But, who is taking care of these dedicated individuals?
 How many have been hurt or injured and now do not have the resources to know what the next steps should be?
 The Farm Injury Resource Center will assist these farmers and farm workers during their difficult time.
 FIRC will provide confidential assistant 24 hours a day.
 Most of all, to let you know that if you or a loved one has been injured, it isn’t your fault.